oneananda/DockMaster/Introduction-to-Docker.md

    - All application dependencies are packaged into the container.
 Developers no longer need to manually install libraries or tools on multiple environments.

 ---

+## **Conclusion**

+Docker transforms how applications are developed, tested, and deployed.
+By using containers, developers can ensure consistency, efficiency, and scalability across environments.
+Docker simplifies dependency management, enables fast deployments, and supports modern architectures like microservices, making it a must-have tool for modern software development.

+---